WhiteShadow13/FIJJJAL/motionController/README.md

 ## The MotionController ##

 So controlling the motors to go in the wanted direction is more simple.
+The quadcopter should continuously take the required measurements from the sensors, and make alterations to the speed of each rotor to maintain the body level.

 According to the direction with will have :